Controlled validation methodology for high-stakes market decisions

 Possible routes are framed around buyer, trigger, urgency, budget logic, and custom-engineering fit.

-We attack product-not-service risk, no-buyer routes, no-trigger narratives, incumbent capture, and proof gaps.
+We pressure-test product-not-service risk, no-buyer routes, no-trigger narratives, incumbent capture, and proof gaps.

 Provider / Buyer Fit Check